arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 }
 ```

-### decimal (Enterprise)
+### Decimal (Enterprise)

-This masking replaces the value of the attribute with a random decimal.
+This masking type replaces the value of the attribute with a random decimal.

 ```json
 {